Foothills Parkway Section 8D

 The National Park Service (NPS), in cooperation with the Federal Highway Administration (FHWA), is preparing an Environmental Assessment (EA) for proposed construction of Foothills Parkway Section 8D.
 This proposed new section would extend the Foothills Parkway within the existing NPS-managed corridor for 9 miles from Wears Valley to the Spur near Gatlinburg and Pigeon Forge, Tennessee.

 The park obtained initial public input on the proposed Foothills Parkway Section 8D project, as well as a second project in the same area (Metcalf Bottoms Access Improvements), during a public comment period and public meeting in October 2021.
 This related project included a proposed connector road from Section 8D to the Metcalf Bottoms Picnic Area that has since been dismissed from consideration.
+The park also held a public scoping period for the Foothills Park Section 8D EA from October 19 through November 18, 2023.

 Background